vo-dat-dev/CoreArchitecture/README.md

+﻿I think some idea from https://learn.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/common-web-application-architectures#traditional-n-layer-architecture-applications

-﻿Here is a basic `README.md` template for a C# project named CoreArchitecture.
+Here is a basic `README.md` template for a C# project named CoreArchitecture.
 It includes sections for project description, features, getting started, and more.

 ```
 # CoreArchitecture